EduGraf Programming: Basic Concepts

 • EduGraf.OpenGL.OpenTK is the OpenGL implementation using the OpenTK, which is a bare OpenGL API for C#.

 All programming concepts you need to know are defined in the EduGraf assembly.
-But, in your C# project, only install the EduGraf.OpenGL.OpenTK package, the packages it depends on are installed implicitly.
+But, in your C# project, you only need to add the EduGraf.OpenGL.OpenTK package directly, this adds all transitively needed packages automatically.

-3D graphic programs model a scene consisting of objects and a Camera projecting the scene onto a screen.
+Graphic programs model a scene consisting of 3D objects and a Camera projecting the scene onto a screen.
 A coordinate system represents the virtual space of the scene.
 Place, rotate, and scale objects and the camera (all but scaling) freely in this system.
 The camera defines a projection of the objects onto the screen.
+The camera needs to be passed to the Window to to receive and therefore react user input.
 To create a new rendering, derive a sub-class from the Rendering base class.
-Populate its property Scene with objects.
-Create the camera outside of the Rendering sub-class, but pass it to its constructor, if the rendering needs information about the camera - which it usually does.
+Add objects to be visualized to its Scene property.

 Create an object's geometry by calling a method of the static Geometry class.
 EduGraf only supports triangle meshes.
 It supports both the index-based triangle/vertex and the plane vertex list OpenGL triangle mesh formats.